Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Abstract

 \section{Abstract}

-We study illicit account detection on transaction networks of cryptocurrencies that are increasingly important in online financial markets.
-The surge of illicit activities on cryptocurrencies has resulted in billions of losses from normal users.
-Existing solutions either rely on tedious feature engineering to get handcrafted features, or are inadequate to fully utilize the rich semantics of cryptocurrency transaction data, and consequently, yield sub-optimal performance.
-In this paper, we formulate the illicit account detection problem as a classification task over directed multigraphs with edge attributes, and present \algo, a novel multi-graph neural network model to effectively detect illicit accounts on large transaction networks.
-First, \algo includes an \edgeseq module that automatically learns effective node representations preserving intrinsic transaction patterns of parallel edges, by considering both edge attributes and directed edge sequence dependencies.
-Then utilizing the multigraph topology, \algo employs a new Multigraph Discrepancy (MGD) module with a well-designed message passing mechanism to capture the discrepant features between normal and illicit nodes, supported by an attention mechanism.
-Assembling all techniques, \algo is trained in an end-to-end manner.
-Extensive experiments, comparing against 14 existing solutions on 4 large cryptocurrency datasets of Bitcoin and Ethereum, demonstrate that \algo consistently achieves the best performance to accurately detect illicit accounts, while being efficient.
-For instance, on a Bitcoin dataset with 20 million nodes and 203 million edges, \algo achieves F1 score $96.55\%$, significantly higher than the F1 score $83.92\%$ of the best competitor.
+Cryptocurrencies are rapidly expanding and becoming vital in digital financial markets.
+However, the rise in cryptocurrency-related illicit activities has led to significant losses for users.
+To protect the security of these platforms, it is critical to identify illicit accounts effectively.
+Current detection methods mainly depend on feature engineering or are inadequate to leverage the complex information within cryptocurrency transaction networks, resulting in suboptimal performance.
+In this paper, we present \algo, an effective method for detecting illicit accounts in cryptocurrency transaction networks modeled by directed multi-graphs with attributed edges. \algo first features an \edgeseq module that captures intrinsic transaction patterns from parallel edges by considering edge attributes and their directed sequences, to generate effective node representations.
+Then in \algo, we design a multigraph Discrepancy (MGD) module with a tailored message passing mechanism to capture the discrepant features between normal and illicit nodes over the multigraph topology, assisted by an attention mechanism. \algo integrates these techniques for end-to-end training to detect illicit accounts from legitimate ones.
+Extensive experiments, comparing against 15 existing solutions on 4 large cryptocurrency datasets of Bitcoin and Ethereum, demonstrate that \algo consistently outperforms others in accurately identifying illicit accounts.
+For example, on a Bitcoin dataset with 20 million nodes and 203 million edges, \algo attains an F1 score of 96.55\%, markedly surpassing the runner-up's score of 83.92\%.
+The code is available at \url{https://github.com/TommyDzh/DIAM}.